SUCCESS FILING TO FEEL MORE SUCCESS-FULL …

 Digital Equipment Regional Managers.
 Building high performance teams, change management, negotiation skills.

-Ryder System Management training, Miami.
+Ryder System Management training in Miami.

 Public Service Clients Palm Beach Children’s Services Council, Sable Palm Youth Service Center, St. Francis Hospital, Jackson Memorial Hospital, Miami Fire and Rescue.
 Spoke on City Government Day in Hallandale and Coral Springs FL.